 Kickstart your morning at Cate Tasting Rooms

 Wood and glass combine to form the Spartan look at Cate Tasting Rooms, a cool coffee destination in Miraflores.
 Apart from high-quality coffee beans from the Cusco and Cajamarca regions, they also retail Cacaosuyo, a high-end Peruvian chocolate.
 Not only is the staff knowledgeable about the products they sell, but they are also willing and able to answer your questions.
 On my visit, I tried a Bourbon from Cajamarca prepared using a ‘clever’ coffee dripper ( a pour-over drip method similar to a V60).
-The result was an intense flavour with a strong caffeine kick, the perfect way to combat a grey morning in Lima.
+The result was an intense flavour with a strong caffeine kick.
+It was the perfect way to combat a grey morning in Lima.

 Independencia 269, Miraflores (cateperu.com)